jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

     - question: What is the prosthetic phase?
       answer: "<p>It is the second phase of a rehabilitation with Dental Implants.
-        It must always be in charge of the Prosthodontics Specialist, who will design, prepare and install the definitive implant-supported prosthesis, always fully respecting all biomechanical principles of occlusion and dental aesthetics.
+        It must always be in charge of the Prosthodontics Specialist, who will design, prepare and install the definitive implant-supported prosthesis; always fully respecting all biomechanical principles of occlusion and dental aesthetics.
         Individual crowns, fixed bridges, complete rehabilitations, hybrid prostheses and overdentures are the known alternatives.</p>\n"